Madsir/madsirstudio.github.io/_posts/2020-04-20-feed-the-chickens.md

 ---
 layout: post
-title:  "Chichilla Dance Party Updates"
+title:  "Chinchilla Dance Party Updates"
 ---

 # My first game is about to be released onto the Google Play Store